PrisonTeam/Prison/docs/prison_docs_101_setting_up_mines.md

 * `/mines set resetTime` : Changes the time between resets, as expressed in seconds.
 Applies to each mine independently.
 * **Removed:** `/mines set resetPaging` :  This no longer is a setting, since Prison always uses a more advanced type of paging that dynamically prevents server lag.
 This is an advanced feature that can eliminate lag that might be experienced with the resetting of enormous large mines.
 A mine could be millions of blocks in size and without this setting it may take a few seconds, or longer to reset, and it could cause the ticks to fall far behind, even to the point of forcing a shutdown.
 This command instead will breakdown the mine's reset in to very small chunks that will prevent the TPS from slowing down, and it will allow other critical tasks to continue to run.
 The total length of time for the rest may be increased, but it will not hurt the server.
 Prison does not use async resets due to eventual corruption of the bukkit and spigot components.
 * `/mines set size` : Allows you to resize a mine without redefining it with the prison selection wand.
 Just specify which direction to increase or decrease.
 It also uses the `/mines set liner <mineName> repair` feature to fill in voids when reducing an edge.

-* `/mines set skipReset` : When enabled, can prevent a mine from resetting if it has no activity.
+* `/mines set resetSkip` : When enabled, can prevent a mine from resetting if it has no activity.
 Can set a threshold before the mine is reset, such as 80% will require 20% of the blocks be mined before being reset.
-Can also set a bypassLimit so that if the reset is skipped X number of times, it will force a reset anyway.
+Can also set a bypassLimit so that if the reset is skipped X number of times, it will force a mine reset.
+This command is good for reducing server load for mines that are not that busy.

 * `/mines set sortOrder` : Mines can be sorted for view within `/mines list` or the GUI.
 Setting the sortOrder allows you manually set the order in which the mines are listed.
 There is even the option to suppress (hide) mines from that list too by setting the sort order to a -1.
 * `/mines set spawn` : Sets the mines spawn point.
 Whatever you are looking at is what the players will be looking at when they tp to that spot.
 * `/mines set tag` : Set a mine tag value that can be used with placeholders.